danmed/TasmoBackupV1/README.md

 * Mysql / MariaDB - Import tasmobackup.sql
 * Writeable directory named "backups" in the same folder as the index.php

+# Install

+* Clone this repo
+* Edit config.inc.php to reflect your MYSQL server, username and password
+* Navigate to install.php
+* When you get the message that the database was created successfully, navigate to index.php

 # Screenshots

 https://imgur.com/a/yfHvw0i